 On March 25, 2014, the Company completed its IPO.
 Upon the closing of the IPO, all outstanding shares of convertible redeemable preferred stock converted into 12,115,183 shares of common stock.
-Our preferred stock was redeemable at the greater of fair value or the original issuance price.
-We recorded \$86,899,555 of accretion on the preferred stock in the period from January 1, 2014 through the date of the closing of our IPO which represents the difference in the carrying value at December 31, 2013 and the fair value of the preferred stock just prior to conversion into common stock.
+The Company's preferred stock was redeemable at the greater of fair value or the original issuance price.
+The Company recorded \$86.9 million of accretion on the preferred stock in the period from

+January 1, 2014 through the date of the closing of its IPO which represents the difference in the carrying value at December 31, 2013 and the fair value of the preferred stock just prior to conversion into common stock.